viam-modules/viam-camera-realsense/README.md

 - [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk/)
   - specifically `libviamsdk`, `libviamapi`, and `libviam_rust_utils`

-then do `make camera-module` to compile the binary.
+then do `make camera-module` to compile the binary, and `make package` to create the AppImage.

 ## Attributes and Sample Config